The Redwood Holiness Church

 The Davidson’s have a family connection to S.D.
 Bagby by marriage.
 My great-grandmother, Margaret (Whitaker) Long-Rentfro’s brother, William W. Whitaker married Martha Bagby, a sister of the evangelist and they lived near Reeds, Missouri.
 Sarcoxie is only about six miles from Reeds.
 We have a written record that my Aunt Neva visited John Whitaker’s home (another uncle) when she was 12, which was also near Reeds.

 I grew up attending Redwood Church and I listened to others tell about my grandfather Luther Davidson being instrumental in building and establishing it.
-My cousin, Wayne Davidson told me he remembered riding on the wagon taking the logs to the saw mill, he was about three at the time.
+My cousin, Wayne Davidson told me he remembered riding on the wagon taking the logs to the saw mill, he thought he was about three at the time.
+Wayne said, "If you'll give me a minute, I can tell you the names of the horses."

 I was born in a house on a forty-acre farm, that joined James Madison Davidson’s 240 acres on the northwest.
 That house is still standing.
 I heard a number of holiness preachers/evangelists when they came to Redwood, but there were two that seemed different, Levi Burkhart and Elliott Hodge.